 The NomCom will carry out its work primarily through teleconferences and email.
 When proposed for immediate decisions, draft materials for the NomCom's work should normally be distributed at least five working days in advance of the meetings.

-The Chair will seek to facilitate confidential communications in a way that makes the most sense for the NomCom members.
+The Chair will seek to facilitate confidential communications in a way that makes the most sense for the NomCom delegates.

-Provided that any vote undertaken for the purposes of the ICANN Bylaws or as provided in these procedures shall require a majority (over 50%) of the total number of current NomCom voting members to be present to constitute a quorum for the transaction of business related to a vote.
-The act through a vote of a majority (more than 50%) of current NomCom voting members when at any meeting at which there is a quorum to conduct a vote for the purposes of the ICANN Bylaws or as provided in these procedures shall be the act of the NomCom.
+Provided that any vote undertaken for the purposes of the ICANN Bylaws or as provided in these procedures shall require a majority of the total number of voting delegates then in office to be present to constitute a quorum for the transaction of business related to a vote.
+The act through a vote of a majority of voting delegates when at any meeting at which there is a quorum to conduct a vote for the purposes of the ICANN Bylaws or as provided in these procedures shall be the act of the NomCom.

-If a quorum shall not be satisfied at any meeting of the NomCom, the members present at that meeting may discuss any matters but not take any decisions or may adjourn the meeting to another place, time or date.
-If the meeting is adjourned for more than twenty-four (24) hours, notice shall be given to those members not at the meeting at the time of the adjournment.
+If a quorum is not present at any meeting of the NomCom, the delegates present may discuss any matters but not take any decisions or may adjourn the meeting from time to time to another place, time, or date.
+If the meeting is adjourned for more than 24 hours, notice shall be given to those delegates not at the meeting at the time of the adjournment.

-NomCom members serve as volunteers, without compensation.
+NomCom delegates serve as volunteers without compensation.
 This contribution is respected and appreciated.
-Reimbursement of reasonable, documented and necessary expenses will be available for travel to face-to-face meetings and to outreach events as approved by the NomCom Chair, in accordance with applicable terms of ICANN's travel reimbursement policy.
-Reimbursement will not be made for any expenditure without prior approval from the Chair.
-Provisions will be made to alleviate any financial burden placed on individual NomCom members resulting from teleconference participation, such as long distance telephone charges when alternatives are not available.
+Reimbursement of reasonable and necessary expenses will be available for travel to face-to-face meetings and to outreach events as approved by the NomCom Chair, in accordance with applicable terms of ICANN's travel reimbursement policy.
+Without prior approval from the Chair for the incurrence of expenditure, reimbursement will not be made for any other expenditure.
+Provisions will be made to alleviate the financial burden of the NomCom's teleconferences.

 Voting in all matters within the NomCom shall be conducted in accordance with the ICANN Bylaws.
-Whenever the Chair calls for a vote on any matter, votes of NomCom members designated as voting members under ICANN Bylaws shall be counted.
-[Reference: ICANN Bylaws Article 8, Section 8.2]
+Whenever the Chair calls for a vote on any matter, votes of NomCom delegates designated as voting delegates under ICANN Bylaws shall be counted.

-Matters that constitute the act or decisions of the NomCom in particular, which are outcome determinative with respect to the selection or non-selection of any Candidate within the process of assessments or selections by the NomCom shall be deemed to be a vote.
+Matters that constitute the act or decisions of the NomCom in particular, which are outcome determinative with respect to the selection or non-selection of any candidate within the process of assessments or selections of the NomCom shall be deemed to be a vote.

-All NomCom members (including non-voting members) may participate in all discussions and deliberations (unless a conflict of interest has been determined to be present).
+All NomCom delegates (including nonvoting delegates) may participate in all discussions and deliberations (unless a conflict of interest has been determined to be present).

 6.5.
 Access to Information

-The NomCom Chair will maintain a non-public central repository of information about Candidates under consideration, including available background, professional information, and all other gathered information.
-All NomCom members will have access to the information in the non-public central repository.
-The non-public central repository is confidential to NomCom members and ICANN organization staff supporting the NomCom, and to any and all outside consultants who may be retained by the NomCom to assist with any phase of its work, as is appropriate with respect to the terms of their engagement.
+The Chair will maintain a nonpublic central repository of candidates under consideration, including available background, professional information, and all gathered information.
+All NomCom delegates will have access to the information in the nonpublic central repository.
+The nonpublic central repository is confidential to NomCom delegates and NomCom Support; and to any and all outside consultants who may be retained by the NomCom to assist with any phase of its work, as is appropriate with respect to the terms of their engagement.

-At the conclusion of the NomCom process, the Chair will seek the consent of unsuccessful Candidates for retention of their Application for the next NomCom's consideration and will only retain that information if such consent is granted.
-The Chair will also retain the Application of Candidates who wish to be considered for any interim vacancies that may occur.
-No information for other individual Candidates will be retained.
+At the conclusion of the NomCom process, the Chair will seek the consent of unsuccessful candidates for retention of their application for the next NomCom's consideration.
+The Chair will also retain the application of candidates who wish to be considered for any interim vacancies that may occur.
+No information for other individual candidates will be retained.

-Concerning the internal communications, the rules described in point 3.c of the Participation Agreement apply.
+Concerning the internal communications, the rules described in point 3.c of the Code of Conduct apply.

 External Communications and Relations

-In balancing the requirements of transparency and confidentiality, the NomCom will follow the principle that process is transparent and data (i.e., information relating to Candidates) is kept confidential.
-The NomCom will publish these Procedures, Participation Agreement and other relevant documents on its webpage on the ICANN website.
-The Chair, in consultation with the other NomCom members, will establish and publicize milestones, deadlines and updates, including the public call for suggestions for Candidates, so as to keep the public duly informed and to allow the NomCom to complete its work in a timely way.
+In balancing the requirements of transparency and confidentiality, the NomCom will follow the principle that process is transparent and data (e.g., information relating to candidates) is kept confidential.
+The NomCom will publish its Operating Procedures, Code of Conduct, and other relevant documents on its webpage on the ICANN website.
+The Chair, in consultation with the other NomCom delegates, will establish and publicize milestones, deadlines, and updates, including the public call for suggestions for candidates, so as to keep the public duly informed and to allow the NomCom to complete its work in a timely way.